 Moving on with the Wardancer Build, the Impaired Mobility is a tier 2 tripod that can aid the player by providing them an easier chance to attack foes as the enemies will experience decreased movement speed anytime the player is attacking them.

 At rank one, the movement speed of enemies is decreased by 60% for a total of 4 seconds, while taking it up to rank two allows players to attack faster as the enemy movement speed will be decreased by 64.8% for a total of 4.2 seconds.

-Lastly, the tier 3 tripod Fatal Wave will grant players to land more critical hits on opponents as enemies will have a 10% reduced crit resistance.
+Lastly, the tier 3 tripod Fatal Wave will grant players the ability to land more critical hits on opponents, as enemies will have a 10% reduced crit resistance.

 Weak Point Detector

-Keeping things going, the next tripod that we will mention is Shadowcleave, as it mainly aims at emitting as much darkness on enemies as possible so that they can be defeated with ease.
+Keeping things going, the next tripod that I will mention is Shadowcleave, as it mainly aims at emitting as much darkness on enemies as possible so that they can be defeated with ease.

 Lastly, the tripod Pure Excellence is a bit of an unusual one, as its main aim is to let the player stand in the middle of the battlefield, all the while slowly gathering energy, which, when unleashed, will launch the player up into the air and cause them to perform one swift kick, rendering enemies useless.